 While some workers’ compensation claims do not require the assistance of an attorney, other claims may benefit from professional representation.
 If your injury is relatively minor and clearly related to your job, you may not need to hire a lawyer.
 On the other hand, if you are suffering from a permanent disability, or the source of the injury is unclear, you should strongly consider working with an attorney to protect your right to benefits.
 Other situations in which you may need legal representation include when your employer retaliated against you for filing a claim, or when a third party caused your injuries.
 An attorney can be especially useful if your initial claim has been denied, which often happens to deserving claimants.
 They can analyze ways to improve your position, gather more evidence, and present it persuasively to a judge.

 Your attorney should be experienced in your type of claim and communicate well with you.
 You should feel comfortable discussing your case with them.
 Getting referrals from friends or coworkers can be a good strategy, but sometimes you may need to look for a lawyer online.
 Since most workers’ compensation lawyers offer free consultations, you can use the consultation to get a sense of the lawyer’s personality and approach.
 You may be worried about whether you can pay for representation.
 However, most workers’ compensation lawyers recover their fee as a percentage of the worker’s benefits award.
-You can read more here about paying for a workers’ compensation lawyer.

 Without adequate documentation of your injury or illness, you probably will not receive all of the benefits that you need.
 Your attorney can help you compile your medical records and navigate the process of an independent medical examination, if your insurer requests it.
 They also can conduct depositions of doctors and advise you on how to prepare for your own deposition.
 In addition to medical evidence, the attorney might collect testimony from family members, friends, and coworkers about the restrictions imposed by your disability.
 They might retain a vocational expert to discuss the nature of your job and any adjustments required to accommodate your disability.